BiggerPockets/patterns/_patterns/use-repository-pattern-to-decouple.md

 By putting them together, we're giving the object more reasons to change.

-* Domain logic is fast, persistence is slow
-* Domain logic is business related, persistence is technology related
+Domain logic is business related, persistence is technology related.

 Fine... but how does this affect us?